-Instead, in the 1930s: the dancers used more floor space, varied footwork and different arm positions; the main dancer was backed by a line of chorus dancers and musical ensembles accompanying the dance were much bigger, with a mix of traditional and Western musical instruments.
+Instead, in the 1930s: the dancers used more floor space, varied footwork, and different arm positions; the main dancer was backed by a line of chorus dancers and musical ensembles accompanying the dance were much bigger, with a mix of traditional and Western musical instruments.

-Ward’s (2013a) assertions are illustrated by the oldest video available of raqs sharqi in Badia Masani’s nightclub in 1934 (lynetteserpent, 2009).
+Ward’s (2013a) assertions are illustrated by the oldest video available of Raqs sharqi in Badia Masani’s nightclub in 1934 (lynetteserpent, 2009).

 The dancers come down from a set of stairs to the stage which is on the same level as the audience (even today in Egypt dancers perform mostly on a dance floor that is at the same level as the audience).

-The chorus dancers move around the stage following a choreography and Badia Masabni is at their centre, singing and playing finger cymbals.
+The chorus dancers move around the stage following a choreography and Badia Masabni is at their center, singing and playing finger cymbals.
 The musicians are not visible, but the music is produced by an orchestra with a variety of instruments.

 Badia Masabni herself commented in an interview how she changed the dance and how new transcultural influences were brought into it (Adum, no date, pt.
 Second Segment-Family), by saying, ‘in the past, the dance was all in the abdomen.

-I made variations in the dance — I added Latin, Turkish and Persian dance to it, so that it wouldn’t be boring’.
+I made variations in the dance — I added Latin, Turkish, and Persian dance to it, so that it wouldn’t be boring’.
 The idea that the dance should not be ‘boring’ is a result of its transformation from participatory to presentational, as it was noticed in 2.8, in relation to Çakir’s (1991) and Ramsey’s (2003) studies on the adaptation of folkloric dances for the stage.